liximomo/vscode-remote-fs/README.md

 # Remote File System for VS Code

-Working with any file in everywhere like they are in local with vscdoe.
+Working with any file in everywhere like they are in local with vscode.

 ## Features